protitude/module_login_security/README.txt

  - Send email message to the admin: An email could also be sent to the administrator (uid 1), each time an account is blocked.

-Some of the strings are configurable in the same administration section.
-The strings can be personalized using the following placeholders:
+Notifications are configurable in the Login Security settings section, where the strings could be personalized using the following placeholders:

-    %date                  :  The (formated) date and time of the operation
+    %date                  :  The (formatted) date and time of the operation
     %ip                    :  The IP Address performing the operation
     %username              :  The username entered in the login form (sanitized)
     %email                 :  If the user exists, this will be it's name